 What You Do:

-- Play the first round with your child to make sure he understands it.
+- Play the first round with your child to make sure he understands the game.
 Ask him to start by shuffling the deck.

 - Tell him that for the purposes of the game aces = 1.

 - Have him deal out all 40 cards face up into 13 separate piles of 4 cards each.

 - Ask him to turn over the piles, one at a time, and start searching out all of the different combinations of cards that add up to equal 14.

 - Have him play until there are no more moves possible.

 - Count the cards that remain and tally up his score for the round.
 The lower the score, the better.

 - Have him play again and try to beat his score.
 With enough practice, he might be able to use all of the cards and get a perfect score of 0!